ctp-eos/ctp-sci/CTP: New Science Requires New Lenses.md

-# New Science Requires New Lenses: Kuhn’s Paradigm Shifts and the CTP Energy Model
+# CTP: New Science Requires New Lenses: Kuhn’s Paradigm Shifts and the CTP Energy Model

 *By [Resofactor](https://linktr.ee/resofactor)*
 *CTP Energy Science Research Division*